 a) Revise a course syllabus to newly include academic service-learning and collect data to determine the outcomes of students’ participation in the service-learning class.
 Service-learning is a course-based, credit-bearing educational experience in which students (a) participate in an organized service activity that meets identified community needs and (b) reflect on the service activity in such a way as to gain further understanding of course content, a broader appreciation of the discipline, and an enhanced sense of personal values and civic responsibility (Bringle, et al., 2006).

 b) Design a participatory research project.
 “Participatory research is defined as systematic inquiry, with the collaboration of those affected by the issue being studied, for purposes of education and taking action or effecting change” (Green et al., 2003).

-Consultations will be scheduled for early May and June, based on the mutual availability of the Boyer Faculty Scholar and University Outreach staff.
+Consultations will be scheduled in the summer and fall semesters, based on the mutual availability of the Boyer Faculty Scholar and University Outreach staff.

-3) Meet as a learning community cohort for 16 hours of professional development covering topics such as core literature on community-engaged scholarship, participatory research, sustainable community partnerships, and public dissemination of scholarly work.
-The interactive professional development sessions, with lunch provided, are scheduled for:
+3. Meet as a learning community cohort for 16 hours of professional development covering topics such as core literature on community-engaged scholarship, participatory research, sustainable community partnerships, and public dissemination of scholarly work.